-The current provision of the Articles of Association on the remuneration of Supervisory Board members does take into account the greater time commitment of the chair and vice-chair of the Supervisory Board and the chairs of the committees formed since 27 October 2021.
+The current provision of the Articles of Association on the remuneration of Supervisory Board members does take into account the greater time commitment of the chair and vice-chair of the Supervisory Board and the chairs of the committees.
 However, contrary to Section G.17 of the Code, simply being a member of the committees has not yet been taken into account separately in the remuneration, as it has not yet been possible to adequately assess the time expenditure involved.
+The Management Board and Supervisory Board intend to propose to the 2023 Annual General Meeting an adjustment to Supervisory Board compensation that fully complies with the recommendation in section G.17 of the Code.

-Garbsen, 23 February 2022
+Garbsen, 16 February 2023